AutomationLover/goexpert_handson/w5/guide.md

 codebuild-my-project-service-role role add permission AmazonEC2ContainerRegistryPowerUser

+Notes:
+Decommission process.
+To remove service/tasks 1st, and then delete Cluster

 ## Level 2
 **Task**: Create pipeline to build docker and push image to ECR **Objective**: Learn pipeline to build docker and push image to ECR